OktarinTentakel/lsd-landmark-style-definition/readme.md

 Who are you writing CSS code for?
 Yourself, other developers and the browser engine (exactly in that order).
-And what do the **human parts of that audience** need to understand the code and quickly get to grips with meaning?
+And what do the **human parts of that audience** need to understand the code and quickly get to grips with its meaning?

 A structured **"story"**.